yiisoft/yii2-framework/UPGRADE.md

   [as explained by @docsolver at github](https://github.com/yiisoft/yii2/issues/4461#issuecomment-50237807).

 * [[yii\helpers\Url::to()]] will no longer prefix base URL to relative URLs.
 For example, `Url::to('images/logo.png')` will return `images/logo.png` directly.
-If you want a relative URL to be prefix with base URL, you should make use of the alias `@web`.
+If you want a relative URL to be prefixed with base URL, you should make use of the alias `@web`.
 For example, `Url::to('@web/images/logo.png')` will return `/BaseUrl/images/logo.png`.

 * The following properties are now taking `false` instead of `null` for "don't use" case: